pulumi/pulumi-hugo/themes/default/content/blog/2022-03-10-hierarchical-config/index.md

 ## Project Level Config

-Typically, when we need to access our stack configuration in our Pulumi program, we use the `config` package.
+Typically, when you need to access the stack configuration in a Pulumi program, you use the `config` package.

 {{< chooser language "typescript,go,python,csharp" >}}